SWTOR-Slicers/ZG-SWTOR-Tools/README.md

 * When selecting multiple objects, the tool acts on each of them separately so as not to merge vertices of different objects by accident.
 * To correct any possible normals problems derived from the operation, it performs a face area normals' averaging operation, too.
 * Also, it sets each object's Auto Smooth to On (it's typically on by default, but, just in case…).
-If we intend to subdivide objects such as weapons or some bits of armor that happen to be very simplistic, we suggest to test that subdividing immediately after merging doubles to check that there won't be problems that require additional massaging.
+If we intend to subdivide objects such as weapons or some bits of armor that happen to be very simplistic, I suggest to test that subdividing immediately after merging doubles to check that there won't be problems that require additional massaging.
 That, or keeping non-merged duplicates of the objects, just in case we have to backtrack.

 ### Modifiers Tools.
 ![](/images/zg_ui_070.png)